 Discover the best of Japan in just 8 days.
 Travelling from the modern metropolis of Tokyo to enchanting Kyoto, with its age-old temples, shrines and colourful Geisha district.
 See the bronze Buddha and bamboo forest at Kamakura the breathtaking beauty of Mt Fuji at Hakone Izu National Park en route.

-Toyko Sightseeing - Senjoji Temple district, Harajuki & Shibuya
+Toyko Sightseeing - Sensoji Temple district, Harajuki & Shibuya

 Today we explore the capital.
 Taking the subway to Asakusa we visit the lively Sensoji Temple district, which is home to Tokyo’s first temple and scores of interesting souvenir and craft stalls.
 In the afternoon we head to Harajuku, which is a magnet for young and fashionable Tokyoites with its hip shops and cafes.
 Here we’ll visit the impressive Meiji Shrine where the emperor Meiji and his wife are enshrined.
 Yoyogi Park beside the shrine is a popular hangout for locals and there is always a lot going on especially on Sundays with bands playing, drum circles, dancers and busking.

 The last stop of the day is the Shibuya crossing - regarded as one of the busiest intersections in the world.
 The famed junction has no less than 7 pedestrian crossings and when the traffic lights turn red a wave of pedestrians, up to a 1000, converge onto the intersection from every direction.
 Known as 'the scramble', it's a well practised art to duck and weave with sportsman like agility to avoid collision, which we'll watch from the second floor Starbucks located directly opposite the crossing.
-This evening offers free time though if travelling in January, May and September you might like spend the evening watching a Sumo tournament.
-See our trip notes for more info.
+This evening offers free time though if travelling in January, May and September you might like spend the evening watching a Sumo tournament (must be booked in advance).
+See our Trip Notes for more info.

 Tokyo - Kamakura - Tokyo.
 This morning we board a train for a day trip to Kamakura, Japan’s first feudal capital, which is just an hour from Tokyo.
 Kamakura is a popular seaside location with a quaint village life feel and some stunning Zen temples.
 Here we’ll visit the iconic bronze Big Buddha and the Zen Temple of Hokokuji with its beautiful bamboo garden.
 Here you can drink tea and learn about the tea ceremony before walking the cobbled shopping district - adorned with lovely locally made items and returning to Japan’s bustling capital for the night.
 Tonight, we organise a Shabu Shubu (a traditional Japanese hot pot meal) if the majority of the group are interested.